-Myanmar general tells Pope 'no religious discrimination' against Rohingya
+Myanmar general tells Pope 'no religious discrimination'

 However, the United States, the United Kingdom and the United Nations have all accused Myanmar of ethnic cleansing and the refugees share similar stories of killings, rape and torched villages.

 Myanmar's military still holds the balance of power in the country after its transition to partial democracy in 2015.
-The army oversees security operations, included those blamed for sparking the exodus of refugees from Rakhine.
+The army oversees security operations, including those blamed for sparking the exodus of refugees from Rakhine.

 Under the country's constitution -- crafted by a military junta before it handed over power to a mostly-civilian government -- the generals still control the security forces, the police and key cabinet positions in the government.

-While former democracy icon Aung San Suu Kyi is Myanmar's de-facto head of state, Min Aung Hlaing does not answer to her and "can't be fired," Aaron Connelly, a research fellow in the East Asia Program at the Lowy Institute in Sydney, told CNN in September.
+While former democracy icon Aung San Suu Kyi is Myanmar's de-facto head of state, Sr. Gen. Min Aung Hlaing does not answer to her and "can't be fired," Aaron Connelly, a research fellow in the East Asia Program at the Lowy Institute in Sydney, told CNN in September.

 "If the military has to choose between control and international respect, they will choose control.
 It's a question of how much they're willing to give up.
 We haven't seen much evidence that they're willing to give up anything beyond what they gave up in the 2008 constitution."

-Mark Farmaner, director of Burma Campaign UK, wrote earlier this year that Min Aung Hlaing "is the biggest obstacle to improving human rights, democratic reform, peace, modernization, and improving health and education in (Myanmar)."
+Mark Farmaner, director of Burma Campaign UK, wrote earlier this year that Sr. Gen. Min Aung Hlaing "is the biggest obstacle to improving human rights, democratic reform, peace, modernization, and improving health and education in (Myanmar)."

 "The current approach of the international community towards the military has been one of soft engagement, hoping they will have a gradual epiphany and realise it is in their own self-interest to agree to further reform.
 It amounts to a fingers crossed approach that if we are nice to the (Myanmar) military, they will suddenly come around," he said.